April travel insurance USA review: detailed analysis of coverage, limits and pricing

 🏆 Best alternatives

-Medical up to $100,000.
+Medical cover up to $100,000.
 Evacuation up to $1M.
-That’s April travel insurance in one glance.
+That’s April travel insurance at a glance.

 Trip cancellation goes up to $100,000.
-Looks strong on paper.
+On paper, it looks solid.

 April Travel Insurance in 20 seconds

 ⭐ Rating: 3.2/5.
-Solid structure, but weak on high-cost claims
+Well-structured, but limited for high-cost claims

 🛡️ Guarantees: trip cancellation included, interruption up to 150%, but medical capped at $100,000